SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/help-screen.md

 ## Quick Start Guide

-The **Quick Start Guide** will teach you how to use the SysKit Monitor UI.
+The **Quick Start Guide** will teach you how to use the Syskit Monitor UI.

-This guide is intended as a basic guide to help you get started with SysKit Monitor.
-The [Quick Start Guide](../quick-start-guide.md) provides step-by-step information about performing common tasks in the SysKit Monitor user interface.
+This guide is intended as a basic guide to help you get started with Syskit Monitor.
+The [Quick Start Guide](../quick-start-guide.md) provides step-by-step information about performing common tasks in the Syskit Monitor user interface.

 These steps cover the following topics: